clirdlf/ndsa.org/groups/groups.md

 The NDSA has established **Interest Groups** focusing on broad areas of digital preservation, out of which smaller **Working Groups** often emerge.
 All NDSA member organizations commit to providing participants for one or more groups and may use the [Working Group Schedule](/groups/schedule/) to plan for their participation.
 Questions about which group you should join?
 Chat with the Interest Group chairs, or send an email to [ndsa.digipres@gmail.com](mailto:ndsa.digipres@gmail.com).

 ### Getting Involved
 Anyone from an NDSA member organization is welcome to join one or more groups.
 Opportunities are also available to help lead Interest Group and Working group activities.
-For more information on the responsibilities and expectations of a co-chair review [Co-Chairing an NDSA Group](/groups/co-chairing/) including additional documentation for chairing a survey working group.
+For more information on the responsibilities and expectations of a co-chair review [Co-Chairing an NDSA Group](/groups/co-chairing/).

 #### Join NDSA Slack
 Join the NDSA Slack workspace to communicate and collaborate with NDSA.
 Each Interest Group has it's own public channel.